KarthikT23/Python-Dashboard-using-Tkinter-and-Matplotlib/README.md

 5. Running the Application:
 The root.mainloop() function initiates the Tkinter event loop, displaying the dashboard and keeping the application running until the user closes it.

+#How to run
+1. Ensure you have the required libraries installed: Install them by the command "pip install matplotlib tkinter" typed into the terminal

+2. Place the data.py file in the same directory as this script, ensuring it contains the datasets: sales_data, inventory_data, product_data, sales_year_data, inventory_month_data.

+3. Run the script: python dashboard.py
+   This will open a window displaying the dashboard with all five charts.